Resources

 Social Commerce

-Social Commerce is the practice of selling products directly through social media platforms.
-It allows customers to complete the entire buying journey, from discovery to checkout, without ever leaving the social app.
-The goal is to simplify and speed up purchases.
+Social Commerce is the practice of selling products directly through social media platforms, allowing the entire buying journey without leaving the app.

 Store Credit

-Store Credit is a non-cash refund issued by a retailer to a customer, which can be used for future purchases from the same store.
-It's an alternative to a cash refund, often used for returns made without a receipt or outside the standard return window.
+Store Credit is a non-cash refund issued to a customer, usable for future purchases from the same store, often used for returns without a receipt.

 Stockout

-Stockout occurs when a business runs out of a specific item in its inventory, making it unavailable for purchase.
-Also known as an out-of-stock event, it leads to lost sales and can negatively impact customer satisfaction.
+Stockout occurs when a business runs out of a specific item in its inventory, leading to lost sales.

-Formula: Stockout Rate = Number of Out-of-Stock Items / Total Items x 100
+Formula: Stockout Rate = Out-of-Stock Items ÷ Total Items × 100

 Subscription Box

-Subscription Box is a recurring delivery of curated, niche-oriented products sent to customers on a regular schedule.
-This e-commerce model focuses on convenience and discovery, building predictable revenue through subscriptions.
-It is typically themed around interests like food, beauty, or hobbies.
+Subscription Box is a recurring delivery of curated, niche-oriented products sent on a regular schedule, typically themed around interests like food, beauty, or hobbies.

 Subscription Bundle

-Subscription Bundle is a pricing strategy where a business groups several products or services together and offers them as a single subscription package, often at a discounted rate.
-It encourages customers to buy more while providing them value.
+Subscription Bundle groups several products or services together as a single subscription package, often at a discounted rate.

 Summary Posting

-Summary Posting is an accounting method where multiple individual transactions (like daily sales, fees, or deposits) are grouped and recorded as a single entry.
-This is often done on a daily or per-payout basis to keep accounting records clean and manageable, especially for high-volume sellers.
+Summary Posting groups multiple individual transactions and records them as a single entry, often done daily or per-payout to keep records manageable.

 T